Are you trying to get into a great law school? There’s something you have to know:

 I have personally researched and reviewed every major LSAT course online to make things easier for you!
 The comparison chart below will help you decide which set of prep materials are the best fit for your needs.

-- Blueprint LSAT Review Course
+- The Blueprint LSAT Course Online

-- Princeton Review LSAT Prep Course
+- The LSATMax LSAT Prep Course

-- Kaplan LSAT Review Course
+- The Kaplan LSAT Review Course

-- Magoosh LSAT Study Materials
+- The Magoosh LSAT Study Materials